sostheim/lbex/README.md

 <b>loadbalancer.lbex/node-address-type</b> - Determines whether to direct load balanced traffic to the node's `internal` private IP address (default), or its' `external` public IP address.

+<b>loadbalancer.lbex/service-pool</b> - No Default.
+Service pools can provide a mapping from any abstract partition to the pool of LBEX instances that provide traffic handling for that partition.
+If the Service Specification defines the `service-pool` annotation, then LBEX will serve traffic for the Service if, and only if, the LBEX instance is a member of that service pool (as determined by the flag `--service-pool` defined below - see [Running LBEX](##running-lbex)).
+Note that any service that does not define the `service-pool` annotation will continue to have traffic managed by all available instances of LBEX.

 ### Annotation Selection
 It is incumbent on the service designer to make sensible selections for annotation values.
 For example, it makes no sense to select a node address type of `external` if the worker nodes in the Kubernetes cluster haven't been created with external IP addresses.
 It would also be off to try to select an upstream type of `cluster-ip` if 1) the service doesn't provide one, 2) LBEX is not running as a Pod inside the Kubernetes the cluster.
 By definition a cluster IP address is only accessible to members of the cluster.

 ## Using LBEX Example - Revisited
-Returning to the pervious example, here is the updated version that takes advantage of the default values for all but the one required annotation.
+Returning to the pervious example, here is the updated version that takes advantage of the default values for all but the two required annotations.
 As before, the following Service Specification would configure LBEX for the NTP Service.
 ```
 apiVersion: v1
 kind: Service